 The resource we are pinging here is localhost, which is a local loopback, and it responds instantly within a millisecond but must wait 1 second each.
 And here in the example, we are waiting for nearly 10 seconds before executing the next line.

 Here waiting for 10 seconds.
-Here we must ping to a non-existing IP address and if it exists it will not work. -w indicates waiting and here it waits for 10000 ms, you can change this value.
+Here we must ping a non-existing IP address and if it exists it will not work. -w indicates waiting and here it waits for 10000 ms, you can change this value.
 And by default ping will request 4 times to the resource.
 Here, -n 1 indicates request only 1 time.

 Just replace 10000ms with anything smaller than 1000ms. like 500ms as shown below